-8. A record of attendance will be taken as soon as possible after the start of the examination.
-At the end of the examination session, any absences will be reported to the Student Systems and Records Office by the Chief Invigilator.
+8. A record of attendance will be taken as soon as possible after the start of on campus examinations.
+At the end of the examination session, any absences will be reported to the Student Administration Office by the Chief Invigilator.
 A record of the scripts submitted by each student will be made on the attendance sheet.
-Copies of these attendance sheets will be sent to Deputy Chairs of PABs on request or may be checked in the Student Systems and Records Office in the event of any queries over the number of scripts submitted by students.
+Copies of these attendance sheets will be sent to Deputy Chairs of PABs on request or may be checked in the Student Administration Office in the event of any queries over the number of scripts submitted by students.